Eskimo Trade Jargon: Lexicon

 The Lexicon of ETJ is very diverse, while most words are from either an Inuit language or English words from other languages are found.
-Of all the Inuit languages the one with the most vocabulary in ETJ is North Slope dialect of Iñupiaq.
+Of all Inuit languages the one with the most vocabulary in ETJ is North Slope dialect of Iñupiaq.
 Other contributing languages include Hawaiian Pidgin, Chinook Jargon, Danish, Portuguese, and possibly Old Icelandic.

 Words would often undergo significant changes after being loaned into Eskimo Trade Jargon, making them unrecognizable from their original forms.
 Examples being the words u' ra and pau from the English words Rice and powder respectively.